louislivi/SMProxy/docs/en/README.md

 If it is still not available, set `default_authentication_plugin = mysql_native_password` in my.cnf.

-## Common Problem
+## Troubleshooting

-- When using `Supervisor` and `docker`, you need to use the foreground mode or it will not start properly.
+- When using `Supervisor` and `docker`,  you need to use the foreground mode, or it will not start properly.
-- `SMProxy@access denied for user` Please check if the account password in `serve.json` is the same as that configured in the service code.
+- `SMProxy@access denied for user`: Please check if the account password in `serve.json` is the same as that configured in your code.
-- `SMProxy@Database config dbname write is not exists! ` Please change the `dbname` entry in `database.json` to your business database name.
+- `SMProxy@Database config dbname write is not exists!`: Please change the `dbname` in `database.json` to your database name.
-- Do not configure `localhost` for database `host`.
+- Do not set to `localhost` as database `host`.
-- Start the database connection timeout.
+- Database connection timed out at starting.
 Please check the database configuration.
-If it is normal, please lower the `startConns` or increase the `timeout` item in `database.json`.
+If still connot connect to database, please decrease `startConns` or increase `timeout` in `database.json`.
 - `Reach max connections!
-Cann't pending fetch!` Appropriately increase `maxSpareConns` or increase the `timeout` entry in `database.json`.
+Cann't pending fetch!`: Increase `maxSpareConns` or `timeout` in `database.json`.

 ## Community